gomes-lab/DMVP-DRNets/eBird_entire/README.md

 - The real-world prediction step detects the best model number from the evaluation test step logs.
 Some regions might have a small number of data points such that no good model was found.
 In this case, the model number will be set to **0** or **-1**, and the total number of such regions are computed and printed as **Corrupt: xxx**.
 There will be corresponding error messages in the log which can be ignored, as they result from insufficient training data.

 - The split test has a long runtime, so we highly recommend parallel execution.

-- For more information on the data preprocessing, see **./data/readme.md** .